Holding Space in Business: The Sacred Role of the Heart-Centered Entrepreneur

 • Hearing someone's fear without offering a rushed solution

-• Asking curious questions that open truth instead of bypassing discomfort
+• Asking questions that open truth instead of bypassing discomfort

 • Letting their story take the lead instead of centering your own